 Growing Indonesia – a Triangular Approach (GITA) integrates business – university collaboration, graduate entrepreneurship and enterprise creation.

-Our work is aimed at embedding entrepreneurship education into University curricula and at creating Growth Hubs across Indonesia.
+The Growing Indonesia – a Triangular Approach (GITA) project is creating a growing network of Growth Hubs across Indonesia aimed at embedding entrepreneurship education into University curricula and providing support services to local entrepreneurs and start-up businesses.
 These hubs are physical spaces with an incubation facility for cultivating innovation and exploiting new ideas applied to the local and regional economies.

 Why does the EU support entrepreneurial capacity building in Indonesia?

 EU funding through the capacity building programme offers a unique opportunity to strengthen higher education ties between Europe and Indonesia.
 Funding within Indonesia does not currently exist which would allow for Universities to capitalise on this innovative step change in activity.

 Although established at the University of Gloucestershire (UK), the Growth Hub model is an emerging initiative across the UK and this funding will allow Indonesian Universities and their stakeholders to participate in this exciting approach to university-enterprise cooperation.

 Without EU funding, the project would not be able to draw together leading expertise from four EU countries.
 The EU partners in this project have relevant expertise that can be applied to the different Indonesian Universities’ contexts and aligned to their specific and unique capacity building requirements.